deltachat/deltachat-pages/en/help.md

 If both devices are online,
 they will setup a chat with each-other (if it doesn't exist already) and both will see a "sender verified" system message in their chat.
-Showing and scanning a QR code can happen in any "second channel" such as a video call or another messenger.
+Showing and scanning a QR code can also happen in any "second channel" such as a video call or another messenger.

-If QR code scanning is not viable, you may check the E2E encryption status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop):
+If QR code scanning is for some reason not viable, you may check the E2E encryption status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop).

-- For end-to-end-encryption, Delta Chat shows two fingerprints there.
+Delta Chat shows two fingerprints there.
-  If the same fingerprints appear on your contact's device, the connection is safe.
+If the same fingerprints appear on your own and your contact's device, the connection is safe.

-- For transport encryption, this state is just shown there

 ### How can I check the encryption status of messages?

-- A little **padlock** shown beside a message denotes whether the message is end-to-end-encrypted from from the given sender.
+A little **padlock** in a message bubble denotes that the message was properly E2E-encrypted from the given sender.

-- If there is **no padlock**, the message was not properly E2E-encrypted because you or the sender have turned off end-to-end-encryption, or the sender uses an app without support for end-to-end-encryption.
+If there is **no padlock**, the message was not properly E2E-encrypted most likely because the sender uses an app or webmail interface without support for E2E--encryption.

+### Why do I see unencrypted messages?

+If a contact uses a non-Autocrypt e-mail app, all messages involving this contact (in a group or 1:1 chat) will not be E2E-encrypted, and thus not show a "padlock" with messages.
+Note that even if your contacts use Delta Chat on their account, they might also use a non-Autocrypt e-mail app on that account which then may cause intermittently unencrypted messages.
+Replying unencrypted to unencrypted messages is mandated by Autocrypt to prevent unreadable messages on the side of your contacts and their non-Autocrypt e-mail app.

+If you need a safely E2E-encrypted chat with contacts who are using their account also with Autocrypt-incapable apps (e.g. webmail) it's best to create a [verified group chat](#verifiedchats) with them.
+Any message sent into a verified group chat will be E2E-encrypted irrespective of the last incoming message from a contact.

-### How can I ensure message encryption and deletion?
+### How can I ensure message E2E-encryption and deletion?

 The best way to ensure every message is encrypted, and metadata deleted as quickly as possible